tokens-studio/plugin-docs/pages/contribution.en.md

 # Contribution

-If you want to get started contributing to Figma Tokens read this short guideline that should server as a first Readme.
+If you want to get started contributing to Figma Tokens read this short guideline that should get you started.

 1. Clone the repository
 2. Run `yarn` to install dependencies